 "It allows parents to be a part of the pregnancy and then also, legally, the parents are on the birth certificate at birth.
 And so, it really provides that bonding very early on."

 What is the emotional toll?

-Seeking out infertility treatment and making decisions like one to pursue surrogacy can be mentally challenging but on Friday, Kristen shared a message of resilience and grit for others experiencing infertility too.
+Seeking out infertility treatment and making decisions, like pursuing surrogacy, can be mentally challenging, but Kristen shared a message of resilience and grit for others experiencing infertility too.
 “I would say do not give up.
 Never give up,” she said at the time.
 “Everyone sitting here is a reminder that if you want a family, you can have one, and just to keep the faith.
 And whatever it is you’re struggling with, not to give up.
 And we feel so blessed that we have this opportunity.”